Special | A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z |

 Helpdesk: How can I access the Helpdesk, If I have a query?

 A ticketing system is used at Helpdesk and you can easily create a ticket for different types of issues that may incur.
 A direct link to the Helpdesk is available on your dashboard on Wittenborg-Online, alternatively you can click here.

 Question:(Last edited: Tuesday, 20 June 2023, 2:18 PM)

 Housing Moving Out: Can I move out of the student housing before the end of the package period?

-You can move out of the Wittenborg student housing before the end of the package period but there will be no refund allowed in general.
+You can move out of the Wittenborg student housing before the end of the package period, presuming that prior notice was given for the check-out, however there will be no refund for early check-out.

 Please refer to the student housing Rules and Regulations for further details or contact email@example.com and firstname.lastname@example.org.

 Question:(Last edited: Monday, 18 September 2023, 1:52 PM)